vedph/cadmus_tool/Readme.md

 >You can build your plugin with all its dependencies by publishing the library you wish to use as the import target.
 For instance, if you are going to use library `Cadmus.Itinera.Services` as a plugin, publish it and then copy published files into the corresponding plugin folder.

 The tool is like an empty shell, where project-dependent components are demanded to plugins under its `plugins` folder.
-The commands requiring plugins are those used to build a full Cadmus MySql index from its Mongo database, or to seed a Mongo Cadmus database with mock data.
+The commands requiring plugins are those used to build a full Cadmus index from its Mongo database, or to seed a Mongo Cadmus database with mock data.
 To this end, the CLI tool requires two factory objects: one for the repository, acting as the hub for all its parts and fragments; and another for the part and fragment seeders.

 These providers glue together the composable Cadmus parts, and as such are surface components laid on top of each Cadmus solution, just like services in the web APIs.
 Usually they are located in the `Cadmus.PRJ.Services` (where `PRJ` is your project name) library of your project.Plugins are an easy solution for the CLI tool because runtime binding via reflection there is a viable option, which instead is not the case for the API backend (which gets packed into a different Docker image for each solution).